jeanphilippemercier/microquake-spp/README.md

 docker-compose exec broker kafka-console-consumer --bootstrap-server localhost:9092 --topic test --from-beginning
 ```

+## Deleting topic and clearing message queues

+Could we add some information on how to delete a topic and how to clean the message queue?

 ## Importing the Grafana dashboard

 Configure a datasource with http://prometheus:9090
+This does not work for me (JP)?

 Then, go to http://localhost:3000/dashboard/import and enter 721

+What is the Graphana Username and Password?

 ## Creating a deployment user